- Small device that connects to the USB port to add functionality or connect devices, used for connectivity, security, or streaming.

 What is a USB dongle?

 The term "dongle" refers to a small device that connects to the USB port of a computer, television, console or other electronic equipment.
-Its main purpose is to provide additional functionalities or allow the connection between different devices.
-Although most electronic devices today incorporate multiple integrated technologies, USB dongles are still essential to complement equipment that lacks certain features.
+Its main purpose is to provide additional functionalities or to allow connection between various devices.
+Although most electronic devices today incorporate multiple integrated technologies, USB dongles remain essential for complement equipment that lacks certain features.

 Originally, dongles were used as security keys for software, protecting applications with cryptographic keys that limited their use.
 However, over time, their purpose has expanded greatly, covering everything from Bluetooth and WiFi connectivity to advanced features such as multimedia streaming.